lauri-jokinen/blog/src/pages/old-elecronics/index.md

 title: Rant about using your existing electronics
 date: "2020-10-24T22:40:32.169Z"
 ---
 Using pre-existing hardware is environmentally friendly, since manufacturing an electric device, like a mobile phone, consumes a lot of energy and recourses.
 So why not make use of the thousands of old laptops and other electronics already made.
 I know that new hard drives and computers are cheap.
 But that's the lazy way – buy second hand instead!
-Even ten years old computers are starting to be very usable even today, unlike well, ten years ago.
+Ten year old flagship computers are very cheap and usable even today.

 You might argue that in capitalism spending boosts economy, but that's not actually correct.
 When you buy second hand, the excess money that you have will stay at your bank waiting to be loaned to fund company investments etc. The same goes with the money that the seller receives.
 So nobody loses, even economically.
 Yes, the money is distributed differently, but the economy does not suffer.